ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 ### Requirements

-Due to limitation in X2Go Client, it is _not_ possible to connect to {{ site.cluster.name }} from the outside of the UCSF network _when using SSH password_(\*).
-Instead, in order to connect to {{ site.cluster.nickname }} using the X2Go Client, you have to either:
+Due to limitation in X2Go Client, it is _not_ possible to connect to {{ site.cluster.name }}  _when using SSH password_(\*).
+Instead, in order to connect to {{ site.cluster.nickname }} using the X2Go Client, you have to have a working [SSH key pair] set up and configured the X2Go client accordingly in order to connect from outside the UCSF network using the {{ site.cluster.nickname }} 2FA system.

-1. make sure you are on the UCSF network, e.g. by first connecting to the UCSF VPN, or

-2. have a working [SSH key pair] set up and configured the X2Go client accordingly in order to connect from outside the UCSF network using the {{ site.cluster.nickname }} 2FA system.

-The first alternative is the easiest with the only downside being the limited bandwidth that the UCSF VPN provides.
-The second alternative is more complicated to set up.

 ### Setup of the X2Go Client (once)